Boren Scholarship Preferences

 - African languages indigenous to one of the emphasized African countries

 Please note that in most cases, study of French or Spanish is only permissible if the applicant is at an advanced level of competency.
 Students should focus their Boren application on achieving further language proficiency through academic coursework in French or Spanish.
 However, students at the intermediate level of French or Spanish who are majoring in the sciences, technology, engineering, or mathematics fields are also eligible.
 Any award granted for the study of French or Spanish will be made contingent upon verification, through testing, of the student's language level.
 For more information about evaluating your language proficiency, click here.

 Fields of StudyThe program will give preference to applicants planning to study in one of the following fields of study:...

 As we cannot list all countries, languages, and fields that are critical to U.S. national security, we are interested in applications that fall outside the preferences, if the candidate can make a compelling case that such study can contribute significantly to U.S. national security and the goals of the program.

 Length of StudyBoren Scholarships promote long term linguistic and cultural immersion, and therefore study abroad proposals for two or more semesters are strongly encouraged.
-Preference will be given to undergraduate applicants proposing a full-year (6 months or more) academic study.
+Preference will be given to undergraduate applicants proposing six (6) months or longer.
 Summer-only programs must be eight (8) weeks or more and are limited to science, technology, engineering and mathematics students...

 If full year opportunities in the same program are unavailable, students may study abroad on two different study abroad programs.
 We encourage consecutive programs of study; these applications could be for summer and year programs; fall and spring semesters; summer and fall semesters; or spring and summer semesters.
 These applications would then be considered together, and if the total length of study exceeds six months, they receive preference as a year-long proposal.
 Applications for two different consecutive study abroad programs must entail study of the same language.
 Applicants should click here for information about completing the application correctly.